Julardzija/Train-project/README.md

 * Find a strategy to exclude articles that do not directly refer to accidents.

 * Data Storage: Store the retrieved information in a CSV file.
-For each railway accident store the following information in columns:
+For each railway accident I store the following information in columns:
      - Date
      - Location
      - Coordinates (if available)
      - Cause
      - Number of deaths